‘They’ll behead him’: Veteran desperate to save Afghan interpreter

 The now-28-year-old husband and father said that as a child he set a goal to one day work as an interpreter for U.S. troops.

-“I learned many things from the U.S. Army,” he said, recalling that troops would give him and other children cookies.
+“I learned many things from the U.S. Army,” he said.
+He remembers the times when troops would give him and other children cookies.

 In addition to contacting Congress and refugee advocacy groups on the interpreter’s behalf, Gerald and Lynnette Keen are grateful they’re able to provide financial help, too.
 The couple covers some basic needs for the family, including tuition for the translator’s daughters to attend private school — the only educational option for girls in Afghanistan.
 If you’d like to help with expenses related to these efforts, the Keens have set up a GoFundMe page.